AI Regulation in SA: What’s Coming in 2025 for South African Businesses

 Benchmarking Against Global Leaders

-South Africa is adopting a relatively cautious approach compared to the European Union’s AI Act, which categorises AI systems based on risk.
-While the EU’s law is already enforceable in 2024, South Africa’s framework is still evolving.
+South Africa is adopting a considered and rights-based approach compared to the European Union’s groundbreaking AI Act, which classifies AI systems based on their risk profiles.
+While the EU’s law is already partially enforceable in 2024, South Africa’s framework is still evolving, indicating a preference for a more consultative and tailored approach.

-Compared to fellow African nations like Rwanda and Nigeria, which have launched AI strategies focused on economic development, South Africa is putting heavier emphasis on governance and rights-based design.
-This positions SA as a potential regulatory leader on the continent.
+Compared to fellow African nations like Rwanda and Nigeria, which have launched national AI strategies primarily focused on economic development, South Africa is placing a heavier emphasis on robust governance and rights-based design.
+This strategic focus positions South Africa as a potential regulatory leader on the continent, setting a precedent for ethical and responsible AI adoption.

 UNESCO & G20 Influence